junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 \# AO3 tags: "suicidal Castiel", "depressed Castiel", "triggers", "angst", "hurt no comfort", "torture", "but for a good reason", "pain", "a lot of pain", "a lot of tears", "no one dies but sad ending", "sequal maybe", "post S15E02", "S14E18", "S14E20", "S08E10", "Sam is a big help", "Rowena is a big help", "Everyone is a big help", "Dean Winchester is a dick", "Enochian"

 \# Summary: Dean is a dick.
-Cass needs saving.
+Cas needs saving.

 \# Notes:

-I want to punish Dean for being such a dick, so I tortured Cass to torture him.
-So the title is also from me to Cass, "I'm sorry, Cass."
+I want to punish Dean for being such a dick, so I tortured Cas to torture him.
+So the title is also from me to Cas, "I'm sorry, Cas."

 I had this story idea after I watched S15E02, and then when I was still planning it, I watched S15E03, and I regretted not writing this down sooner.
 The breakup scene and the sacrifice of Rowena hurt me so badly that I forgot half the juicy content I initially imagined for this story.
 Dean needs to apologize to me.